schemacrawler/SchemaCrawler-Tutorials/schemacrawler/step1.md

 > Please wait for the SchemaCrawler Docker container to start.
-Then, move on to the next step.
+Then, move on to the steps.

 Get SchemaCrawler command-line help, by running: